nx-lr/protea/readme.md

 ### String Manipulation

-3nity comes with several avenues to make manipulating, formatting and serializing strings easier.
+3nity comes with several string manipulation tactics to make manipulating, formatting and serialising strings easier.

 #### String Interpolation

-All forms of string literals, with exception to inline backslash strings, can enable embedding of arbitrary expressions.
-Embedded expressions are prefixed with the dollar and surrounded by curly brackets.
+All forms of strings, can enable embedding of expressions.
+Expressions are prefixed with the dollar and surrounded by curly brackets.

 If the expression is an identifier or qualified name, then the brackets can be left out.
 Use the `\$` escape sequence if you wish to express the dollar sign itself.